 What do I think about the scalability of the solution?

-Azure Data Factory is a scalable solution.
+Azure Data Factory is extremely simple to scale.

 Which solution did I use previously and why did I switch?